sb7297/web-sprint-challenge-javascript-fundamentals/README.md

 4. Describe the four principles of the 'this' keyword.

+ - If `this` is used in the global scope the user receives either the window object or the node console object depending on whether the execution environment is the browser or node.
+ - If `this` is used inside a function that is called using dot notation, as in `obj.method()`, `this` refers to the object to the left of the dot.
+In the case of this example, that is `obj`.
+ - If `this` is used inside a constructor function (a function intended to be called using `new`), then `this` refers to the new object that is being created by the function.
+ - If `this` is used inside a function that is being called using a method such as `.call` or `.apply`, then `this` refers to the object explicitly being passed to `.call` or `.apply`.

 5. Why do we need super() in an extended class?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.